DOVER KENT ARCHIVES

 Photo taken by Chris Grimes, 23 July 2010.

 1st January, the pub seem to have had all the boards taken off the windows and the lights have been on, both inside and outside, so I'm hoping it's again open.
-Unfortunately this is not the case, the workmen were in removing the beer engines etc.
+Unfortunately this is not the case, the workmen were inside removing the beer engines etc.

 From the Dover Mercury, 17 February, 2011.